Fact One: You are a True, Proven, Real Life Winner. No B.S.

 “Oh, that is so cool you work for the government, what are your future plans?”

-But once you get to know someone, your nonconscious can take over communication.
+But once you get to know someone, your nonconscious takes over communication.

 “Yeah, good luck with that project.”